arul-cfkube/scdf-pcf-workshop/README.md

-# Spring Cloud Data Flow Workshop for Tanzu Application Service
+# Workshop on Spring Cloud Data Flow for Tanzu Application Service

-This workshop focuses on Spring Cloud Data Flow and TAS
+This workshop focuses on getting started with  Spring Cloud Data Flow  on TAS for operations and developer teams.
+Come let's BUILD, RUN and MANAGE production grade data pipelines in minutes.

 ## Agenda::
 * Introduction to Spring Cloud Dataflow and customer uses cases (1 hr) - Wayne Lund